 There is a waveform generator integrated into Moku:Go’s Oscilloscope instrument.
-This is used to generate a triangle wave set to an amplitude of 3.2 V with 1.6 V DC offset.
+This is used to generate a triangle wave set to an amplitude of 3.2 V with a 1.6 V DC offset.
 Thus, the diode is always forward biased and allows us to apply a swept voltage, frequency set at a low, not important 50 Hz.
-Figure 2 shows the waveform generator setup in the macOS app.
+Figure 2 shows the waveform generator set up in the macOS app.
 Notice we only use waveform generator channel 1 (green); channel 2 (purple) is off.
 The Windows app is very similar.

 Figure 2: Moku:Go’s waveform generator configured to sweep voltage

 We can now use Moku:Go’s Oscilloscope to observe the voltage on channel 1 and channel 2 (refer to Figure 1 for the channel probe points).
 Figure 3 shows the Oscilloscope, channel A (input 1) in red, channel B (input 2) in blue and the behavior of the diode is evident.

 We have also used the oscilloscope math channel to plot the X-Y curve in orange and this shows the general expected I-V curve of a diode.

 Figure 3: Moku:Go’s Oscilloscope, X-Y Channel and integrated waveform generator